Julesburg, South Africa

-Julesburg has a few notable alumni including Tito Mboweni.
-Schools are Dumela High School, Allegraine Primary School, Rhulani Primary School, Mageza Secondary School, Bordeax Primary School, Hovheni Primary School, and lastly Phyuphyani Secondary School.
+Tito Mboweni, the former ANC Minister of Labour, Finance and Governor of the Reserve Bank is not from Julesburg but from one of the 3 portions of the farm Bordeaux, which borders Julesburg to the east.
+Schools are Dumela High School, Rhulani Primary School, Mageza Secondary School, Bordeax Primary School, Hovheni Primary School, and lastly Phyuphyani Secondary School.
 Julesburg has one clinic namely Julesburg Healthcare Centre.

 Julesburg has many churches, to name a few, the famous AFM (Azuza Faith Mission) in Bordeax, ZCC, Imvano Getsemane of God and In Zion of Christ.
 There are two soccer clubs playing in the SAB league namely Julesburg Young Killers and Julesburg Arsenal.